 Crooks are even harder to deal with than bows.
 Because you won’t be screwing the affected side down.
 It’s best to leave crooked boards alone even if you go ahead and buy a few discounted bowed boards.

-Cups are also quite self-explanatory.
+Cups are self-explanatory.
 They look like cups or bowls on the board.
 As if someone tried to fold the board in two lengthwise while it was pliable.
 Cups are not great.
 They are better than twists but worse than bows.

 Check Lumber Mill Maps